Last Updated on August 28, 2021 by Lawrence Berezin

 3. Please refer me to the source of your 32% factoid

 We fight all of our passenger parking tickets online.
 It’s a great way to dispute a parking ticket.

-I would make it easy to the judge and submit a copy of the parking ticket with an arrow showing the BLANK space.
+I would make it easy for the judge and submit a copy of the parking ticket with an arrow showing the BLANK space.
 (Make sure you check your parking ticket online to make sure the space is blank).
-And, a copy of my vehicle registration.
+And a copy of my vehicle registration.

 Good luck.
 Best, Larry

 My car was lucky enough to be part of the boot & tow program.
 I think I can get the ticket off because it listed a required element incorrectly.
 If I get the ticket dismissed on these grounds, will I get the boot and tow refunded?